 Course description: The goal of the course is to build an algebraic foundation for precalculus/calculus study.
 We will learn how to solve linear and quadratic equations, draw graphs of linear and quadratic functions, solve linear systems in two variables, solve linear and quadratic inequalities.
-We will discuss exponents, polynomials and rational functions.
+We will discuss exponents, polynomials, radicals, and rational expressions.